ngUpgraders/ng-forward/Walkthrough.md

 Providers are used to specify what services are injectable in our app.
 They're the closest thing ng-forward has to angular.module from 1.x.
 If you need to use a legacy module, you'll pass it here as a string.
 Otherwise, just pass the services your component will need.

-*Angular 2 difference: You might be wondering why you'd pass TestService as a provider here, and then still have to inject it in the innerApp component.
+*Angular 2 difference: You might be wondering why you'd pass TestService as a provider here, and then still have to inject it in the ctrl component.
 In Angular 2, providers is actually a way to specify what services are available inside the component in a hierarchical fashion.
 In ng-forward, any services you pass to providers on any component will be available to inject on any other component, because the Angular 1.x injector doesn't support this hierarchy.
 You should still try to limit cross usage to prevent pain during upgrade.*

 *Tip: Use strings in the `@Inject` decorator to specify legacy services, e.g. '$q'.
 Use strings in `providers` or `directives` to specify legacy modules, e.g. 'ui.router'*